GaloisInc/what4/what4/README.md

 Additional implementation and operational documentation can be found in the [implementation documentation in doc/implementation.md](doc/implementation.md).

+To serialize and deserialize what4 terms, see the following modules:

+* `What4.Serialize.Printer` (to serialize what4 terms into an s-expression format)
+* `What4.Serialize.Parser` (to deserialize what4 terms)
+* `What4.Serialize.FastSExpr` (provides a faster s-expression parser than the default, intended to be used in conjunction with the higher-level parsing in `What4.Serialize.Parser`)

 ## Formula Construction vs Solving

 In what4, building expressions and solving expressions are orthogonal concerns.